Rhino pills: risks, side effects and more

 • Extreme drops in blood pressure

-Of course, people might also experience side effects even with prescription medications.
-However, those effects are listed on the FDA labels for those medications.
-More importantly, since someone is prescribing the medications, you can always talk to a healthcare provider if you’re experiencing any issues and adjust your medication or dose as necessary.
+Of course, people might also experience side effects even with Rx medications.
+However, those effects are listed on the labels for those FDA-approved medications.
+More importantly, since someone is prescribing those drugs, you can always talk to a healthcare provider if you’re experiencing any issues and work with them to adjust your treatment or dose as necessary.

 Rhino pills warnings